jungbumwoo/my_obsidian/network/Nagle's Algorithm, TCP_NODELAY.md

 ## Nagle's Algorithm and Delayed ACK Do Not Play Well Together in a TCP/IP Network

 Delayed ACKs can help in certain circumstances, such as when using the character echo option in Telnet.
 If the ACKs are tiny and don't use much bandwidth then Delayed ACK is not of much help

+### 아직 덜 이해된 부분

+- The user-level solution is to avoid write–write–read sequences on sockets.
+Write–read–write–read is fine.
+Write–write–write is fine.
+But write–write–read is a killer.
+So, if you can, buffer up your little writes to TCP and send them all at once.
+Using the standard UNIX I/O package and flushing write before each read usually works. (wiki)

 https://en.wikipedia.org/wiki/Nagle%27s_algorithm